Kubernetes

 12. Prometheus with Grafana

-Brief Description: Prometheus is a monitoring and alerting toolkit that integrates well with Kubernetes.
-Grafana is an analytics and visualization platform.
-Together, they provide powerful monitoring and visualization capabilities for your Kubernetes clusters.
+Prometheus is a monitoring and alerting tool that integrates really good with Kubernetes.
+Grafana is a visualization platform.
+When you put them together they do a great job monitoring your Kubernetes cluster.

 Prometheus and Grafana monitoring